• kyrylo a year ago

 And Turbo/Hotwire feels like building skyscrapers with wood vs. steel.

-• mardifoufs 6 months ago
+• mardifoufs a year ago

 What?
 No, it's just rails that has changed how it handles JS, or at least the recommended way to handle JS very often throughout the year.
 It's weird to blame it on the JavaScript ecosystem.
 Like I can't figure out what changes in the JS ecosystem you are referring to exactly.

-• breckenedge 6 months ago
+• breckenedge a year ago

 Rails has changed it four times in 12 years: